-We review the issues, consider the solutions, and explain how artists, labels and publishers can get the absolute most out of their YouTube presence and all their video content online.
+We reviewed the issues, considered the solutions, and explained how artists, labels and publishers can get the absolute most out of their YouTube presence and all their video content online.

 Meanwhile, the YouTubers are taking over the world.
-Who are these people?
+We asked: Who are these people?
 And how can the music industry work with them: as media, licensees, content partners and festival bookings?

 CDs!
 Vinyl!
 T-shirts!
 Who the hell is buying this stuff?